 Students have the option to participate on a regular (bi-weekly on Wednesday evenings) basis providing services at the Riverside Free Clinic (RFC).
 This clinic experience is both an enactment of the program's commitment to social justice by giving back to the community and an opportunity to work in a multidisciplinary setting under the guidance and supervision of selected CMHC faculty and/or an approved supervisor.
 Students volunteering at RFC during their first year, carrying the required malpractice insurance, having completed a minimum of 18 units may be approved to work with and assigned one or more clinical cases.
-However, RFC is currently considered a secondary site in that it would be insufficient on its own to meet the practicum hourly requirements students need to fulfill during the second year of their program.

-Interested first year students are encouraged to volunteer at the clinic as a way of enhancing their professional development and supporting the reinforcement and integration of newly learned classroom content.
-Second year students interested in transitioning their volunteer hours into practicum hours will have an opportunity to participate in interviews for using RFC as a secondary practicum site in their second year of the program in early February.
-This process will serve a simultaneously as clinical interview coaching in preparation for primary practicum site interviews.

-RFC encourages the ongoing involvement of our counseling alum as a way of 1) supporting the mentoring of current students; 2) filling a gap in counseling services within the community and; 3) advancing their own continued professional development.
+RFC is currently considered a secondary site in that it would be insufficient on its own to meet the practicum hourly requirements students need to fulfill during the second year of their program.
+However, RFC is a great way to get a head start on hours and gain supervised experience to put on your practicum resumes.
+Interested first year students are encouraged to volunteer at the clinic (beyond their course assignments) as a way of enhancing their professional development and supporting the reinforcement and integration of newly learned classroom content.
+Historically, students who volunteer at RFC complete their practicum hours within the allotted three semester time frame even when they work at a site that does not meet in the summer (i.e., school sites).
+RFC encourages the ongoing involvement of our counseling alum as a way of 1) supporting the mentoring of current students; 2) filling a gap in counseling services within the community; and 3) advancing their own continued professional development.